How Does Air Conditioning Actually Work?

 Air conditioning systems enable us to control the temperature in an enclosed environment, and will normally also control humidity as well as provide cleaner air.
 AC units are typically used either in homes, offices or production premises where we want to keep temperature and humidity within specific ranges.
 While air conditioners differ from model to model, they all operate using similar principles.
 At Dutch Heating and Cooling, LLC we offer advice and services regarding all aspects of air conditioning.
-Our company is a great choice for air conditioner repair .
+Our company is a great choice for AC repair in Carmel..

 How do air conditioners work?
 General principles